-Cable Laying
+Cable Laying / Threading Service

-Our Service
+Our Services

 Our Ferrets

-We have over 50 ferrets (technically known as a business – the collective noun for ferrets) of different sizes, allowing us to always have several ferrets suitable and available for every job, without over-working the animals.
-All our ferrets are skilled at their job, and can easily and quickly pass along pipes, ducts and drains as small as 75mm in diameter.
+We have over 50 ferrets (technically known as a business – the collective noun for the species) of different sizes, allowing us to always have several animals suitable and available for every job, without over-working them.

 The Work

-Our ferrets, under the direct supervision of trained and highly experienced technicians, can help thread cables without incurring high costs.
+Our ferrets, under the direct supervision of trained and highly experienced technicians, help thread cables without incurring high costs.

 Safeguards